miyunda/openwrt-action/README.md

-# openwrt-action
+# openwrt-actions
-Use Github Action to compile OpenWrt from Official repo
+Use Actions to build OpenWrt from Official repo